allierunas/progressd/README.md

 # progressd

-(org)anize is a tool for anyone to track progress on a goal and take a screenshot to share an easy graphic of their progress.
+progressd is a tool for anyone to track progress on a goal and take a screenshot to share an easy graphic of their progress.

 ## Built With